openforcefield/standards/docs/standards/smirnoff.md

 !!! note

-    ProperTorsion SMIRKS are always applied assuming that the *match* is symmetric across the central bond. i.e. even if a SMIRKS pattern is written to specifically match atoms `l-k-j-i` in that order, this is treated as equivalent to matching `i-j-k-l`.
-In implementations where the dihedral angle value depends on the order of atoms, no order is guaranteed and asymmetric torsions may result in undefined behaviour.
+    A SMIRKS patterns that can match a particular bonded quartet in either `i-j-k-l` or `l-k-j-i` order is ambiguous, and the specification cannot guarantee the match will be performed in any predetermined or deterministic order, potentially leading to undesired and undefined results.

 #### Fractional torsion bond orders